oceanshowers3/D3-Challenge/README.md

 - Included state abbreviations in the circles.

-- Situated your axes and labels to the left and bottom of the chart.
+- Situated our axes and labels to the left and bottom of the chart.